-- 9 hours of preparatory classes in business law (3), economics (3), andmanagement communications (3),
+- 9 hours of preparatory classes in statistics (3), economics (3), andmanagement communications (3),

 - a 24-hour core of information systems classes,

-- a 12-hour management core of operations, ethics, organizational behavior, and economics,
+- a 12-hour management core of operations, ethics, organizational effectiveness, supply chain, and strategy,

-- and 3 additional hours in strategic management (3).
+- and 3 additional hours in completing a capstone Information Systems project (3).

-Students take 30 hours of information systems classes.
+Students take 31 hours of information systems classes.
 Prior to admission, applicants take 7 hours of introductory information systems courses.
 In the junior year, admitted BSIS students take 24 hours over 2 semesters in an integrated core format.
-These courses include systems analysis, database systems, principles of business programming, data communications, systems design and implementation, enterprise application development, business processes and controls, and a systems capstone course.
+These courses include systems analysis, database systems, principles of business programming, data communications, systems design and implementation, enterprise application development, security processes and controls, data analytics, and a systems capstone course.

 A major activity in our junior-year core is the Integrative Exercises.
 In the Fall Integrative Exercise, held for one week near the end of the fall semester, the students integrate and extend the principles they will use in the workplace.
 Students are organized into teams, given a substantial information systems task, and must present their project results orally and in written format.
 This is all done under significant time pressure, simulating an effective "real-world" project.
-The capstone course (IS 415) provides the students with a second Integrative Exercise, a similar exercise which takes place at the end of winter semester.
+A second Integrative Exercise is completed and the end of the winter semester where students build a system based upon requirements and present to industry experts.
+The capstone course (IS 455) provides the students with a third Integrative Exercise.
 In this semester long course, they build a complete information system from scratch.

 Given the dynamic nature of the information systems field, we strongly encourage our students to participate in the Association for Information Systems student club.
 It adds significant benefit to student members through current-topics seminars, national competitions, and other resume-building activities.